fenago/deep-learning-for-nlp/Lab Guides/chapter_19/Lab_12.md

 Tying all of this together, the complete code example is provided below.

 ```
-from
-from
-from
-from
-from
-from
-from
-from
-from

 numpy import array
 keras.preprocessing.text import Tokenizer
 keras.utils import to_categorical